 - Provide a bone, rawhide or chew toy – but remember that some pets will be too stressed to eat.
-If your dog has a favourite toy, give him that too.
+If your dog has a favourite toy, give them that too.

 3. Desensitisation and counter-conditioning.

 This is the key to long-term effective treatment of noise phobia.
 It involves reducing your dog’s sensitivity to the noise (desensitisation) and replacing the unwanted behaviour with a more desirable one (counter-conditioning).
+This is to be done at a time other than when the storm of fireworks are occurring as the dog needs to be calm and relaxed for it to be effective.
 You can do most of it at home and your dog will probably enjoy it.
 It’s not expensive either, but it does take time to achieve results.
 We can show you how to do this.
 Just make an appointment for a behavioural consultation.

 By Macarthur Veterinary Group